-What if my child's blood sugar is low and I am having a hard time bringing it up?
+What if my child's blood sugar is low, I am having a hard time bringing it up and they have ketones?

-Suspend the pump.
-This would be a good time to check in with your diabetes doctor and let the staff know this is an urgent message.
-Make sure your glucagon kit is close by and get an updated blood sugar and urine ketone check.
-Continue with the low blood sugar protocol until your doctor can call you back.
+- Get an updated blood sugar and urine ketone check. - Call your diabetes doctor and let the staff know this is an urgent message. - Make sure your glucagon kit is close by. - Continue with the low blood sugar protocol until your doctor can call you back.

-What if my child's ketones do not go away after two back-to-back treatments?
+What if my child's ketones do not go away after giving a high blood sugar correction dose every 3 hours two times in a row?